pip-services/pip-services-docs/content/en/python/rpc/clients/commandable_http_client.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-rpc-python"
 description: >
-    Commandable services are generated automatically for [ICommandable](../../../commons/commands/icommandable) Each command is exposed as POST operation that receives all parameters in body object.
+    Commandable services are generated automatically for [ICommandable](../../../commons/commands/icommandable)

 ---

 **Implements:** [RestClient](../../clients/rest_client)

+### Description

+The CommandableHttpClient class allows you to create commandable services.
+Commandable services are generated automatically for [ICommandable](../../../commons/commands/icommandable) objects. for .

+Important points

+- Each command is exposed as POST operation that receives all parameters in body object.

 ##### Configuration parameters